 Are mentally ill people violent?
 Can mental illness be overcome through willpower?
 Is addiction a choice?
 This post addresses some of the myths and misconceptions about mental illness.

-Ignorance is at the root of stigma.
+Ignorance is the root of stigma.
 The more you know, the less you fear, and the less you’ll stigmatize.
 Read on to learn about myth versus fact.

 9 Myths & Misconceptions About Mental Illness